inet-framework/inet-framework.github.io/CodingConventions.md

 ## Functions

-Misnamed and "kitchen-sink" functions are unfortunately quite common, and make the code hard to follow and reason about.
+Misnamed and "kitchen-sink" functions are unfortunately quite common and make the code hard to follow and reason about.
 Here's what you can do:

 *   Functions should be focused (i.e. do one thing only), and the name should reflect the purpose
 *   Try to minimize side effects (modify class members and other non-local state as little as possible)
-*   If you cannot find an accurate name for it, it is a strong indicator that the function should not exist in that form (e.g. needs to be split up, or the code organized in a different way)
+*   If you cannot find an accurate name for it, it is a strong indicator that the function should not exist in that form (e.g. needs to be split up or the code organized in a different way)
 *   If it has a side effect, the name should reflect that (e.g. *get* methods must not modify state)
 *   Local variables should be declared close to their use, in the smallest scope possible (i.e. not C-style, at the top of the function)
-*   Commenting: we prefer breaking up the function body into logical blocks, and adding a `//` comment above each block to document its intended *purpose*
+*   Commenting: we prefer breaking up the function body into logical blocks and adding a `//` comment above each block to document its intended *purpose*

 ## C++ Style